atomiv/atomiv.github.io/_pages/templates/03-dotnet/02-walkthrough.md

 ### Application

-Dtos are referenced in the project Optivem.Northwind.Core.Application.Dto.
+Dtos are referenced in the project Atomiv.Northwind.Core.Application.Dto.
 For example, we have the SupplierRequest:

 In that same project, we also have the SupplierResponse:

- We declare the interfaces for services in the project Optivem.Northwind.Core.Application.Service.
+ We declare the interfaces for services in the project Atomiv.Northwind.Core.Application.Service.
 For example, we have the interface ISupplierService:

-Then we need to implement the services in the project Optivem.Northwind.Core.Application.Service.Default.
+Then we need to implement the services in the project Atomiv.Northwind.Core.Application.Service.Default.
 For example, we have implemented SupplierService:

 ### Infrastructure

-Domain We implement repositories using the EntityFrameworkCore implementation in the project Optivem.Northwind.Infrastructure.Repository.EntityFrameworkCore \(note: we could have used other providers\).
+Domain We implement repositories using the EntityFrameworkCore implementation in the project Atomiv.Northwind.Infrastructure.Repository.EntityFrameworkCore \(note: we could have used other providers\).
 For example, we have implemented SupplierRepository:

 Inside that same project, we also add the repository SupplierRepository to the unit of work class NorthwindUnitOfWork:

- \#\#\# Application We implement request mapping using AutoMapper in the project Optivem.Northwind.Infrastructure.Application.Mapping.
+ \#\#\# Application We implement request mapping using AutoMapper in the project Atomiv.Northwind.Infrastructure.Application.Mapping.
 For example, we have implemented SupplierRequestMapping:

 Furthermore, inside that same project we also implement the response mapping.
 For example, we have implemented SupplierResponseMapping:

- \#\# Web \#\#\# AspNetCore Inside the project Optivem.Northwind.Web.AspNetCore.Rest, we register the services and the mappings inside Startup.
+ \#\# Web \#\#\# AspNetCore Inside the project Atomiv.Northwind.Web.AspNetCore.Rest, we register the services and the mappings inside Startup.
 For example, we have registered SupplierService, SupplierRequestMapping and SupplierResponseMapping:

 Furthermore, in that project, inside the folder Controllers we also need to implement the controllers.
 For example, we have implemented SuppliersController: